Parental Links & Communication

 Regular communication between home and school is one of the most positive ways in which children can be supported through their school years, and we seek to encourage this dialogue wherever possible.

 We very much value your support and interest in your child’s education.
-Every child will be given a Home School Contact Book which should come in to school every day.
+Every child will be given a Reading record book which also allows for parents and carers to record other messages that they wish the teacher to be aware of.
+These books should come in to school every day.
 Please use this to keep us informed of any special events or achievements, however small, which happen outside school.
-It is also to be used as a reading record.
 This enables us to share in your child’s interests and to assess progress in a broader context.

 Throughout the year, there are many other opportunities to become involved in your child’s education.
 You are most welcome to all social and community events held within the school and will be invited to events by newsletter and via Parentmail.